Mansi06Salar/cara-ecommerce-mern/README.md

 GET  /api/admin/orders
 ```

-Additional methods are used for product, cart, checkout, and order-management operations.
+Additional methods and endpoints are used for product management, cart operations, checkout, order creation, and admin order management.

 ---

 # Security Notes

+Sensitive information is not committed to the repository.

-The following files/directories are excluded from Git:
+The following are excluded from Git:

 ```text
 .env